i2 Notebook SDK

 Elements on the chart surface are defined by and contain records that store data (see Record data).
 We can gain access to the chart and all the entity records via the argument of type app.IApplicationContents passed to the onExecute() event handler.

 To determine whether a record has a particular type, we need to specify which type we're looking for!
-We'll search the item types in the chart's schema object (see Schema data) for the one that corresponds to vehicle records.
+We'll look up the entity type by its display name from the chart's schema object (see Schema data).

-2. Access the chart schema through the onExecute() application contents parameter, and get the chart item type that corresponds to that type identifier.
+1. Access the chart schema through the onExecute() application contents parameter, and get the vehicle entity type by its display name.

 onExecute(applicationContents) {